The Culture of Critique series: Academic response

-In March 2018, Nathan Cofnas, a philosophy graduate student at the University of Oxford, published a critique of MacDonald's theory in the journal Human Nature where he concluded that MacDonald relied "on systematically misrepresented sources and cherry-picked facts."
+In March 2018, Nathan Cofnas, a philosophy graduate student at the University of Oxford and another advocate of race science, published a critique of MacDonald's theory in the journal Human Nature where he concluded that MacDonald relied "on systematically misrepresented sources and cherry-picked facts."
 The paper was downloaded on more occasions in a single month than the rest of the journal's articles typically receive in a full year.
 Cofnas's article prompted a response defending MacDonald from Edward Dutton, a theologian and YouTuber affiliated with Richard Lynn's think tank, the Ulster Institute for Social Research.
 Dutton's response was rejected by Human Nature, and was instead published by Evolutionary Psychological Science.
 The attention prompted by Cofnas's paper was itself commented on.
 Anthropologist Robert Boyd of the Arizona State described the topic itself as "totally toxic," Steven Pinker described MacDonald's and Dutton's arguments as "extraordinarily weak," while Aryeh Tuchman of the Anti-Defamation League said that the renewed attention falsely implied that MacDonald's antisemitic tropes have academic legitimacy.